 - 22 October 2019 – 15 February 2020: GESA 2020 Stage 1 application period

-- 15 March 2020: All applicants informed of the results of the Stage 1 application, including finalists who proceeded to Stage 2
+- 15 March 2020: All applicants informed of the results of the Stage 1 application, including finalists who will proceed to Stage 2

 - 20 May 2020: End of Stage 2 of the application process, including fee waiver requests